 If eligible, older Aussies can put up to $300,000 into their super using the money from the sale of their main residence, regardless of caps and restrictions that otherwise apply.

-If you’re aged 65 or over and are looking to boost your retirement savings, you may be able to make a tax-free contribution to your super of up to $300,000 using the proceeds from the sale of your main residence.
+If you’re looking to boost your retirement savings, you may be able to make a tax-free contribution to your super of up to $300,000 using the proceeds from the sale of your main residence.

-You may have also heard in the 2021-22 Federal Budget that the government is proposing to lower the age Australians can make downsizer contributions from 65 to 60 from 1 July 2022, but that’s yet to become law.
+The good news is that thanks to changes first announced in the 2021-22 Federal Budget, the age Australians can make downsizer contributions was reduced from 65 to 60 from 1 July 2022.

-In the meantime, here are the potential advantages, rules and other things you’ll want to be aware of if you’re considering using the proceeds of the sale of your home to top up your super.
+Here are some things you’ll need to know if you’re considering using the proceeds of the sale of your home to top up your super.

 Benefits of making a downsizer contribution

 1. Downsizer contributions provide a way to top up your super balance